Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

 !!! example

-    We would like to perform some simulation on the impact of our capacity data on production planning.
-    We want to create two scenarios for the February use case.
+    We would like to perform some simulation on the impact of our capacity data on production planning for the February use case.

     The first scenario can forecast demand and compute production orders assuming a low capacity, whereas the second scenario assumes a high capacity value.